Viola: Role in pre-twentieth century works

 The viola occasionally has a major role in orchestral music, a prominent example being Richard Strauss' tone poem Don Quixote for solo cello and viola and orchestra.
-Other examples are the "Ysobel" variation of Edward Elgar's Enigma Variations and the solo in his other work, In the South (Alassio), the pas de deux scene from Act 2 of Adolphe Adam's Giselle and the "La Paix" movement of Léo Delibes's ballet Coppélia, which features a lengthy viola solo.
+Other examples are the "Ysobel" variation of Edward Elgar's Enigma Variations and the solo in his work, In the South (Alassio), the pas de deux scene from act 2 of Adolphe Adam's Giselle and the "La Paix" movement of Léo Delibes's ballet Coppélia, which features a lengthy viola solo.

 Gabriel Fauré's Requiem was originally scored (in 1888) with divided viola sections, lacking the usual violin sections, having only a solo violin for the Sanctus.
 It was later scored for orchestra with violin sections, and published in 1901.
 Recordings of the older scoring with violas are available.

 While the viola repertoire is quite large, the amount written by well-known pre-20th-century composers is relatively small.
 There are many transcriptions of works for other instruments for the viola and the large number of 20th-century compositions is very diverse.
 See "The Viola Project" at the San Francisco Conservatory of Music, where Professor of Viola Jodi Levitz has paired a composer with each of her students, resulting in a recital of brand-new works played for the very first time.